thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ## What's an entity?

 In the above example, the `movie` object is called an entity.
-An **entity** is an object the represents a person, place, or thing.
+An **entity** is an object that represents a person, place, or thing.
 As you can see from the table below, this `movie` entity has a handful of attributes.
 An **attribute** is a piece of information that describes an entity.

 | `id` | `title`    | `duration` | `rated` | `genre`       | `is_3d`     | `released_at`                         | `score` |
 |------|------------|------------|---------|---------------|-------------|---------------------------------------|---------|
 | `1`  | `'Frozen'` | `102`      | `'PG'`  | `'Animation'` | `true`      | `new Date('2013-11-27 00:00:00 UTC')` | `7.6`   |

-**NOTE:** In table form, attribute names are often displayed in camelcase because unquoted identifiers like `releasted_at` are case insensitive in PostgreSQL.
+**NOTE:** In table form, attribute names are often displayed in snakecase because unquoted identifiers like `releasted_at` are case insensitive in PostgreSQL.

 ### Exercise